The Unofficial FAQ

 15. How do I check my account history?

 You cannot at the moment.
-It’s been “coming soon” for at least two years now.
+It’s been “coming soon” for quite a while.

 15a.
 How do I check my voicemail?

 Either phone yourself from your cell phone or turn off your cell phone and call yourself from a landline, then press # when you hear your message.
-If you are in Vancouver, you can also call 604-762-9993 from a landline or from Toronto, call 416-270-5706 from a landline.
-There’s also a toll free number listed here.
+If you are in Vancouver, you can also call 604-762-9993 from a landline or from Toronto, call 647-278-9956 from a landline.

-Voicemail is not activated automatically.
-To access it for the first time, call customer service and ask them to activate it.
-Then, turn off your phone and call your number from a landline.
+To set up your voicemail greeting and other options after the initial setup, turn off your phone and call your number from a landline.
 Press # at the voicemail prompt.
 From there, you will be able to set up the voicemail options such as recording your name and greeting, setting up your password, and so on.

 Voicemail options include: toggling the option to say what time the voice mail was received and from what phone number; toggling the message prompt “At the tone please leave your message.
 When you are finished [...] press # for more options…”; and, toggling auto play to make all your message play one right after the other.
 See the forum post on voicemail options for more details.